Audi Q8: RS Q8

 The RS Q8 is a performance version of the Q8 and was unveiled at the 2019 LA Auto Show in November.
 The engine is shared with the RS 6 C8 and RS 7 4K8, a 4.0 TFSI engine rated 600 PS and 800 Nm of torque.
 Like the SQ8, performance is sent through the 8-speed Tiptronic automatic gearbox (ZF 8HP90) to its Quattro all-wheel drive system.
 Audi claims 0–100 km/h in 3.8 seconds.
 The top speed is electronically limited to 250 km/h (305 km/h with dynamic package).
 A live-link suspension is featured at the front and the rear along with adaptive air suspension standard with controlled damping.
 The interior features Audi's MMI dual-touchscreen setup with RS-specific displays, as well as RS-embossed sport seats in black pearl Nappa leather and Alcantara and an RS leather-covered flat-bottom steering wheel.
 Styling differences include an RS-specific grille, larger air intakes, bespoke trim strips, and an available sport exhaust system with black tailpipe trim.
 The standard wheels on the RS Q8 are 22-inch, 10-spoke aluminum wrapped in 295/40-series tires, while 23-inch wheels are optional.
-Deliveries in the UK will start in early 2020.
+Deliveries in the UK were scheduled for early 2020.

 For the 2021 model year, all Q8s came with blind-spot monitoring, and the base Premium trim's Convenience package included a heated steering wheel and a 360-degree parking camera.

 European models went on sale in the 1st quarter of 2020.

 In 2024, the RS Q8 was facelifted, and a Performance version was introduced, featuring a 640 hp V8 engine.